ApiniLabs/PAC-ID/README.md

 ### Transmission

-PAC-ID’s MAY be transmitted by any means adequate for the serialization format (URL Format) of `PAC-ID`s (e.g. QR code, NDEF, iBeacon, etc.).
+`PAC-ID`s MAY be transmitted by any means adequate for the serialization format (URL Format) of `PAC-ID`s (e.g. QR code, NDEF, iBeacon, etc.).

 #### Visual Markers